Sensors in the Wild: Selecting a Viable Site

 SIGNAL

 How will the gauge be installed in the area?
 On a building, bridge, pole, dock, or somewhere else?
-Do you have permission from the site owner?
+Is the infrastructure sturdy enough to support the sensor without a lot of vibration?
+Do you have need to get a permit from the site owner?
 Are there any special requirements or restrictions?
+Check 100-year and 500-year flood elevations in the area.
+How high does the gauge have to be installed above the structure to avoid being submerged during a significant flood event?

 SAFETY